bmeurant/technical-docs/software-architecture/system-design-patterns/data-management-patterns.md

 ### Sharding

 The Sharding pattern is a technique for horizontally partitioning a large dataset across multiple independent data stores (shards).
-It is a primary strategy for achieving massive scalability and performance when a single database server is no longer sufficient to handle the load.
+It is a primary strategy for achieving massive [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and performance when a single database server is no longer sufficient to handle the load.

 ### Problem